 Tim Manning

-I know that trying improv for the first time can feel intimidating — almost everyone who comes to my classes feels that way.
+I know that trying improv for the first time can feel intimidating — nearly everyone who comes to my classes feels that way.
 Most people are complete beginners: curious, a bit nervous, and not quite sure what to expect.
 My job is to help you feel welcome, supported, and able to enjoy yourself from the very first session.

 Teaching has always been at the heart of what I do.
 Long before I found improv, I worked as a teacher and facilitator in France, Ireland, and the UK, creating playful (and occasionally slightly chaotic) learning experiences that helped people relax, connect, and learn more than they expected.
-One of my earliest successes involved Irish folk music, a fair bit of confusion, plenty of laughter — and, somehow, real progress.
+One of my earliest successes involved some Irish folk music, a fair bit of confusion, plenty of laughter — and, somehow, some real progress.
 That experience still shapes how I teach today.

 I discovered improv about ten years ago, and it quickly became one of the great passions of my life.
 What drew me in wasn't performing.
 In fact, at the beginning, I didn't even know what improv was.
 I signed up for a beginner's course because I wanted to learn how to think on my feet — and because my partner had told me I was a bad listener.
 That's how the course was sold to me.
-It wasn't until my second course that I realised improv was actually a performing art.
+It wasn't until my second course that I realised improv was actually a performing art!

 Through improv, I love helping people build confidence, reconnect with their imagination, and enjoy the simple pleasure of making something together — moment by moment.